adnichols/sysadvent/communicate-the-things.markdown

 Communicate ALL the things in ALL the places
 --------------------------
-"Where is that documented?" or "Was there an email about that?" are pretty common things to hear around most technical organizations.
-I cannot count the number of long-winded email messages I've sent out describing every detail of an upcoming change, only to have someone ask me "What are you doing?" when I execute the change.

-Whether we like it or not, we are all about "me".
+Whether we like it or not, we Sysadmins are all about "me".
 When someone else sends an email about something, our interest in that thing is inversely proportional to the length of the email.
 When stuff breaks at 3am and we **know** there was an email sent out about that - we go looking and can't find it - so we call the person who sent it.
-They are now ecstatic they invested 1/2 a day crafting that email.
+There is a better way.

 This post is about communication & documentation for day to day stuff.
 This is not the documentation you dig through when you have all day to sort out a